 These free wallpapers are designed by digital artist, Vlad Gerasimov, and you can download them for nearly any size desktop monitor.
 I recommend selecting and downloading a few dozens of your favorites and simply have your Mac change the pictures everyday, or each time you wake up your Mac.
 I find that these unique wallpapers add a little inspiration to my daily workflow.

 There are occasions when you need to keep your Mac desktop or laptop awake when you’re doing a presentation, or playing a video while multitasking in another part of your office.
-This is where Caffeine (free) comes in.
+This is where Caffeine [No Longer Available] comes in.
 When you enable it, it keeps your Mac from going to sleep until you cut if off.
 Jackson reviewed this application when it was first released back in 2008.

 There are no shortage of to-do applications for the Mac, but if you’re still looking for one, you should give Wunderlist (free) a try.
 Dave reviewed the iOS mobile version of Wunderlist, but the desktop version contains a similar user interface.